 To build an eCommerce store, choose the Business plan for $25/month.

 LiveJournal is another blog site that’s been around for a while.
-It’s essentially a social network where users keep a blog or journal, send and receive private messages, and join communities.
+It’s essentially a social network where users keep a personal blog or journal, send and receive private messages, and join communities.

 If you want the cool features like polls or image uploads, or to get rid of LiveJournal ads, you’ll want to upgrade to a paid plan.